gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/App-Support-gij-self-managed.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        <b>Important changes to Atlassian server and Data Center products</b><br>
+        <b>Important changes to Atlassian Server and Data Center products</b><br>
-        Atlassian is making changes to the server and Data Center products, including the end of sale for new server licenses on February 2, 2021 and the end of support for server on February 2, 2024. <a href='https://www.atlassian.com/migration/journey-to-cloud'>Learn what this means for you</a>.
+        Atlassian is making changes to the Server and Data Center products, especially ending sale and support for the Server products -- <a href='https://www.atlassian.com/migration/journey-to-cloud'>Learn what this means for you</a>.
     </div>
     </div>
 </div>